Liu-group/AutoSolvate/docs/tutorial.rst

 Following code walkthrough illustrates the usage of Autosolvate.

-There will be two full example systems: napthalene in water and napthalene radical in chlorform
+There will be two full example systems: napthalene in water and napthalene radical in chloroform

 Prerequisites
 -------------------------------------------